Cray-HPE/docs-csm/install/deploy_management_nodes.md

     24
     ```

-2. Compare your number of OSDs to the output below.
+1. Compare your number of OSDs to the output below.
-   > **NOTE:**  If your Ceph cluster is large and has a lot of nodes, you can specify a node after the following command to limit the results.
+    > **NOTE:**  If your Ceph cluster is large and has a lot of nodes, you can specify a node after the below command to limit the results.

     ```bash
     ncn-s# ceph orch device ls